 But despite the gloom it has brought, we have been buoyed by the immense fortitude of all our residents; as well as the kindness of our families and local community.

 Everyone has rallied round.
-And we’ve been so touched by all your flowers, letters, and calls of support!
+And have been so touched by all your flowers, letters, and calls of support throughout the pandemic.

 If you’re considering care, you’ll naturally have worries about the risk posed by Covid-19.